ShufflePerson/AimAhead/README.md

 *   To open/close the menu, click [INS] ( insert ) on your keyboard.
 It is next to the HOME key.
 *   To use the **INT8** mode, place at least a few thousand training images inside the bin\int8 directory.
 *   To use the Geforce Now mode, first enable it, then make sure that Geforce Now is closed and click "Inject".
 After that launch Geforce Now.
 Done.
+*   The default triggerbot key is X, when X is being held down, Triggerbot will shoot as soon as the target is visible.

 ## Todo / Bugs